jflorian/doubledog-mirrmaid/README.md

 ##### `ensure`
 Instance is to be `present` (default) or `absent`.
 Alternatively, a Boolean value may also be used with `true` equivalent to `present` and `false` equivalent to `absent`.

+#### mirrmaid::mirror defined type

+This defined type manages a mirrmaid mirror configuration file.

+##### `namevar` (REQUIRED)
+An arbitrary and unique identifier for the mirror instance.

+##### `confname`
+Name to be given to the configuration file, without path details nor suffix.
+The default (recommended) is the value of *namevar*.

+##### `ensure`
+Instance is to be `present` (default) or `absent`.
+Alternatively, a Boolean value may also be used with `true` equivalent to `present` and `false` equivalent to `absent`.

+##### `rsync_options`
+An array of general options to be passed to rsync.
+Note that **ORDER CAN BE IMPORTANT**, as some options may override some or all of others.

+##### `summary_history_count`
+Keep this many historical copies of operational summaries on disk before they are rotated out of existence.
+A minimum value of one is silently enforced.
+The default is that from the package.

+##### `summary_interval`
+The minimum number of seconds that mirrmaid will wait after sending an operations summary via email before sending another.
+A minimum value of ten minutes is silently enforced.
+The default is that from the package.

+##### `summary_recipients`
+An array of email addresses to whom the operations summaries should be sent.
+The default is that from the package.

+##### `summary_size`
+If the size (in bytes) of the operations summary has exceeded this size threshold, the email will be sent early without necessarily waiting for the *summary_interval* to have elapsed.
+This can be useful to alert the *summary_recipients* of major trouble in a more expedient way.
+Set this to zero to defeat this feature.
+The default is that from the package.

 ## Limitations